ondrej-kvasnovsky/vaadin-8-on-grails-3/command_line.md

 #### Step 1

-Open your console or terminal and run `grails create-app hello-world` that will create new directory called **my-app** with sample Grails application.
+Open your console or terminal and run `grails create-app hello-world` that will create new directory called **hello-world** with a sample Grails application.

 #### Step 2